anhhont/fituni-platform/README.md

-# FitUni - Fitness Partner Matching Platform
+# FitUni-Platform - Fitness Partner Matching Platform

 FitUni is a web application that connects university students with compatible fitness partners based on shared sports interests, schedules, and locations.
 Built with Flask, PostgreSQL, and a Tailwind CSS frontend, it features secure user authentication, dynamic profile management, a machine learning-based matching algorithm, and email notifications.
 This project demonstrates skills in full-stack development, database design, and responsive UI creation.